grishick/pydantic-airtable/docs/guide/filtering.md

 ## Advanced Filtering with Formulas

-For complex queries, use AirTable formulas:
+For complex queries, use Airtable formulas:

 ### Using filterByFormula